kwonjunhyuk9/skema/docs/styling.md

 ## 🧹 Using ESLint

 - To lint your entire project, run `npx eslint .`.
-- To lint a specific folder, `use npx eslint foldername/`.
+- To lint a specific folder, run `npx eslint foldername/`.
-- If you want to lint a single file, run `npx eslint filename.js`.
+- To lint a specific file, run `npx eslint filename.js`.
-- To automatically fix fixable issues, add the fix flag: `npx eslint . --fix`.
+- To automatically fix fixable issues, run `npx eslint . --fix`.
 - You can customize linting rules using the `.eslintrc` configuration file.

 ---

 ## 🎨 Using Prettier

-- To check if your code is properly formatted without making changes, run `npx prettier . --check`.
+- To format your entire project, run `npx prettier . --write`.
-- To format all files in your project, use `npx prettier . --write`.
+- To format a specific folder, run `npx prettier foldername/ --write`.
 - To format a specific file, run `npx prettier filename.js --write`.
+- To check if the formatting is correct, run `npx prettier . --check`.
-- You can configure formatting options using a `.prettierrc` file.
+- You can customize formatting options using the `.prettierrc` configuration file.

----

-## 📦 File and Folder Structure

-- `public/data` for Static data files.
-- `public/icons` for Website icon images.
-- `public/projects` for Project static media.
-- `src/app` for App Router core.
-- `src/styles` for Global styles.
-- `src/types` for Type definitions.

 ---